 As you go, acknowledge the progress people make — recognize it, point out the significance of it, and, above all, reward them for it.
 Then it’s just natural to move on to the next question: “Can you think of any place else we could do something like this?”
 It creates the first bubble that starts the whole pot boiling.

 You can explain this principle to anyone on the planet, and they will immediately understand it.
-Plus, this is likely their preferred way of being at work.
+Plus, I think this would be anyone’s preferred way of being at work.
 How wonderful to be in an environment where everybody’s searching for better and better ways to get things done and being recognized for their discoveries.